apache/griffin/griffin-doc/measure/measure-configuration-guide/completeness.md

 `config` object for completeness measure contains only one key `expr`.
 The value for `expr` is a SQL-like expression string which definition this completeness.
 For more complex definitions, expressions can be clubbed with `AND` and `OR`.

-_Note:_ This expression describes the bad or incomplete records.
-This means that for `"expr": "zipcode is NULL"` the records which contain `null` in zipcode column are considered as incomplete.
+_Note:_ This expression describes the good or complete records.
+This means that for `"expr": "zipcode is NOT NULL"` the records which contain `null` in zipcode column are incomplete.

 It can be defined as mentioned below,